Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: General theory

-Hence, the rate of strong convergence is $O(\D t^{1/2})$, which is no better than the Euler-Maruyama discretisation.
+Hence, the rate of strong convergence is $O(\Delta t^{1/2})$, which is no better than the Euler--Maruyama discretisation.
 Nevertheless, we will show that the antithetic multilevel estimator has a variance which converges to zero at the same rate as the full Milstein approximation.

-\begin{coro} For $p\ge 2$, there exists a constant $K_p$, independent of the time step, such that
+\begin{coro} For $p\ge2$, there exists a constant $K_p$, independent of the time step, such that